ResetXPDR/MSFS_AutoFPS/README.md

         - Each VRAM+ recovery will increase the recovery altitude setting by one, up to Alt TLOD Top, to reduce instances of VRAM+ cycling too often.
       - "Reduce" sim value label changes to "VRAM+" and shows in red when VRAM settings reduction is active, indicating that the app is actively reducing settings to manage VRAM usage.
     - Auto Increase Clouds
-      - Auto increase cloud quality option with TLOD Min/Base + enabled.
+      - Auto increase cloud quality option with TLOD Base Extra enabled.
       - Increases cloud quality by one level if not already at ultra and sufficient TLOD or FPS performance margin exists at the conclusion of the seek process.
       - Removed immediately if the FPS cap is breached.
 - TestMode - Advanced testing and logging features: